Chadx86/chadx86/README.md

 # chadx86
 uefi bootloader for x86 and x64

-requirements to build chadx86
+## Requirements to build chadx86

   fasm